Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Hotkeys

-The Playback Hotkeys are selected in the hotkey toolbars in the main window.
+Hotkeys are sometimes referred to as shortcut keys and are used to run/play the macros.
+Playback Hotkeys are set in the hotkey toolbars in the main window.

-**Play** (Auto Hotkey): Selects the Hotkey to reproduce the currently selected Macro the amount of times set in the Repeat box at the bottom.
-The Win option add Win key as a modifier.
-During playback the tray icon will change to playing state.
-The executing Macro must be finished or stopped before you can execute a new one.
+Use `Backspace` to clear the hotkeys.
+Press it twice to set `Backspace` as the hotkey.

+### Play

+Selects the Automatic Hotkey to execute the currently selected Macro.
+You can make combinations with modifiers such as `Ctrl + X`.

+**Windows Key**: To make combination with the Windows key, check the option *Add the Windows key to "Play" hotkey* in the Options menu or in the Options toolbar.

+**Joystick Buttons**: To use a Joystick button as the Play Hotkey, check the option *Use a joystick button as hotkey* in the Options menu or in the Options toolbar.

+### Manual

-**Manual** (Manual Hotkey): Selects the Hotkey to reproduce the currently selected Macro step-by-step.
+Selects the Manual Hotkey to execute the currently selected Macro step-by-step.
 This is usually used to debug the Macro.
 If Show Info option is on a tooltip show the last and next steps will be shown next to the mouse pointer.
+This hotkey cannot be a combination with modifiers.

+### Stop

-**Stop**: Selects the Hotkey to stop execution and return it to start.
+Selects the Hotkey to stop execution and return it to start.
 You can also stop Playback by double-clicking the TrayIcon or right-clicking on it and selecting *Stop*.
+You can make combinations with modifiers such as `Ctrl + X`.

+### Pause

-**Pause**: Selects the Hotkey to pause execution, press it again to resume.
+Selects the Hotkey to pause execution.
+Press the hotkey again to resume playback.
 You can also pause/unpause Playback by Middle-Clicking the TrayIcon.

-*Note*: Mouse Actions are affected by [Mouse Coordinates Settings](Settings.html#defaults).
+You can make combinations with modifiers such as `Ctrl + X`.

 ## Controls Toolbar